Skip to content

 • A discussion board will be active for the whole duration of the course for additional questions and topics for discussion.

-• The residential part of the training will take place in Florence, at Palazzo Buontalenti, the campus of the Florence School of Transnational Governance (Via Cavour 65) on 14 and 15 November 2024 from 9:30 to 17:00 CET.
-A pre-programme welcome cocktail is foreseen on 13 November.
+• The residential part of the training will take place at the Florence School of Transnational Governance in Palazzo Buontalenti (Via Cavour 65) on 28-29 April 2025 from 9:30 to 17:00 CET.

 • Participants are expected to make their own travel and accommodation arrangements for the duration of the residential part of the course.